dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 ## 1.3 Composition of Functions

-Let’s say we have a function g given by g(x) = x 2 .
+Let’s say we have a function g given by g(x) = x 2.
 You can replace x by anything you like, as long as it makes sense.
 For example, you can write [a, b] (a, b] [a, b) (a, ∞) rag replacements [a, ∞) (−∞, (a, b)

 (−∞, [a, b]

-g(y) = y 2 , or g(x + 5) = (x + 5) 2 .
+g(y) = y 2, or g(x + 5) = (x + 5) 2.
 This last example shows that you need to be very careful with parentheses.
-It would be wrong to write g(x+5) = x+5 2 , since this is just x + 25, which is not the same thing as (x + 5) 2 .
+It would be wrong to write g(x+5) = x+5 2, since this is just x + 25, which is not the same thing as (x + 5) 2.
 If in doubt, use parentheses.
 That is, if you need to write out f(something), replace every instance of x by (something), making sure to include the parentheses.
-Just about the only time you don’t need to use parentheses is when the function is an exponential function—for example, if h(x) = 3 x , then you can just write h(x 2 + 6) = 3 x 2 +6 .
+Just about the only time you don’t need to use parentheses is when the function is an exponential function—for example, if h(x) = 3 x, then you can just write h(x 2 + 6) = 3 x 2 +6.
 You don’t need parentheses since you’re already writing the x 2 + 6 as a superscript.

 R 4 a −2 b 3